sodadata/docs/soda-agent/basics.md

 ![agent-diagram](/assets/images/agent-diagram.png){:height="700px" width="700px"}

-**Soda Core** is an open-source, command-line tool that serves as the backbone of Soda technology.
+**Soda Library** is a Python library and command-line tool that serves as the backbone of Soda technology.
 It is the software that performs the work of converting user-defined input into SQL queries that execute when you run scans for data quality in a data source.
-You can connect Soda Core to a **Soda Cloud** account where you and your team can use the web application to collaborate on data quality monitoring.
+Connect Soda Library to a **Soda Cloud** account where you and your team can use the web application to collaborate on data quality monitoring.

-Both Soda Core and Soda Cloud make use of **Soda Checks Language (SodaCL)** to write checks for data quality.
-The checks are tests that Soda Core executes when it runs a scan of your data.
+Both Soda Library and Soda Cloud make use of **Soda Checks Language (SodaCL)** to write checks for data quality.
+The checks are tests that Soda Library executes when it runs a scan of your data.
 Read [more]({% link soda/product-overview.md %}).

-**Soda Agent** is essentially Soda Core functionality that you deploy in a Kubernetes cluster in your own cloud services provider environment.
+**Soda Agent** is essentially Soda Library functionality that you deploy in a Kubernetes cluster in your own cloud services provider environment.
 When you deploy an agent, you also deploy two types of workloads in your Kubernetes cluster from a Docker image:
 * a **Soda Agent Orchestrator** which creates Kubernetes Jobs and CronJobs to trigger scheduled scans of data
-* a **Soda Agent Scan Launcher** which wraps around Soda Core, the tool which performs the scan itself
+* a **Soda Agent Scan Launcher** which wraps around Soda Library, the tool which performs the scan itself

 **Kubernetes** is a system for orchestrating containerized applications; a **Kubernetes cluster** is a set of resources that supports an application deployment.